ietf-wg-privacypass/draft-ietf-privacypass-auth-scheme-extensions/draft-ietf-privacypass-auth-scheme-extensions.md

 The contents of ExtensionSet is a list of ExtensionEntry structs containing extensions (defined in #extensions), each of which is a type-length-value structure whose semantics are determined by the type, and a bit marking whether the extension is required or optional.
-T he type and length of each ExtensionType is a 2-octet integer, in network byte order.
+The type and length of each ExtensionType is a 2-octet integer, in network byte order.
 The length of the extension_types list is also a 2-octet integer, in network byte order.

 ExtensionTypes are to be defined outside of this document.